Cutting Edge

 Online Conference

-In the weeks to come, we’ll be turning this into a hub of downloadable content from Cutting Edge 2025.
-Films, talk summaries, discussion questions and other resources.
+In the weeks to come, we’ll be turning this into a hub of downloadable content from Cutting Edge 2025 - videos, talk summaries, discussion questions and other resources.

-Until then, here is some of the presentations that have inspired, challenges, encouraged and equipped us over the past few days.
+Until then, here are some of the presentations that have inspired, challenged, encouraged and equipped us over the past few days.

 Films from Tuesday / Day 1